dfadev/restify-sequelize-query/README.md

 - *set(shard, key, value)*: Return a `Promise` that sets a cache value and resolves to that same value.
 - *get(shard, key)*: Return a `Promise` that resolves either to the cache value specified by the key or `undefined`.
 - *clear(shard)*: Return a `Promise` that removes all keys associated with the shard.

+Two sample cache classes are included: `MemoryCache` and `RedisCache`.

 ### options.invalidate: